2sic/2sxc-docs/2sxc Docs Generator/basics/browser/edit-ux/quick-edit.md

 <Edit:QuickEdit runat="server" />
 ```

 The above lines first tell .net that this control QuickEdit exists, and then adds it to the page using the `<Edit:...>` tag.
-Note that this tag won't create any HTML, it will just tell DNN that it must load the relevant JavaScripts when a user is logged on.
+Note that this tag won't create any HTML, it will just tell Dnn that it must load the relevant JavaScripts when a user is logged on.
 Once it's included, it will just work automatically.

 ## Auto-Disabled Module-Quick-Edit on Details Pages